hturnbull93/auth-app-react/README.md

 Else if the response logged_in is false and the loggedInStatus is "LOGGED_IN" then clear the user in state and set loggedInStatus to "NOT_LOGGED_IN".
 It is important to check if the API says that the user is not logged in to remove them so the React app acts appropriately.

 `checkLoginStatus` is called in `componentDidMount` lifecycle hook.

+Added props to `Home` and `Dashboard` with the user, to display the user email on them.

+### Logging Out

+In `src/components/app.js`:

+`handleLogOut` function clear the user in state and set loggedInStatus to "NOT_LOGGED_IN".
+Passed to Dashboard as a prop.

+In `src/components/Dashboard.js`:

+`handleLogOut` makes a delete request to localhost:3001/logout config object withCredentials as true (to be able to delete the cookie), calls `handleLogOut` up the chain and pushes '/' onto props history (redirect to home).

+Button that calls `handleLogOut` onClick.